xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 take a look at the rest of the ["XR toolbox" series]({{ base_path }}/tags/#xr-toolbox).
 {: .notice--info}

 **Note to Users**: We try out best to offer the community a development platform for IOS-XR that brings the latest features in XR to your laptop or development environment.
-Having said that, any issues found on IOS-XRv64 are fixed on a best-effort basis and it is not an officially supported platform.
+Having said that, any issues found on IOS-XRv64 are fixed on a best-effort basis.
 We strive to provide a platform that the community can work with and help stabilize through their use.
 Any feedback is appreciated and you can always leave your comments below.
 {: .notice-info}

 ## Pre-requisites: